 The check would be for a sizable amount as he’d paid off the balance of the mortgage - which hadn’t been all that much as there’d only been a few years left on it when Cheryl died - with part of Cheryl’s life insurance settlement.

 Jack had hoped there might be something from his attorney, who was also a friend and fellow parishioner, about the status of the lawsuit against the company tied to the truck that hit Cheryl but there was nothing.
 Jack had been satisfied that the trucking company itself had paid what he asked without contest.
-It was his attorneys idea to go after the company that owned the truck's cargo.
-Jack only agreed if his attorney pressed the case on his own dime and got paid only if he won.
-Sure he'd win, his attorney agreed.
+It was his attorney’s idea to go after the company that owned the truck's cargo.
+Jack agreed on the condition that his attorney pressed the case on his own dime and would only get paid if he won.
+Sure that he'd win, his attorney agreed.

 Checking Facebook followed checking e-mail.
 He wasn’t surprised to see a message from Wanda.

-“I’d better message her back anyway,” Jack said to his computer screen.
+“I’d better write her back anyway,” Jack said to his computer screen.
 “If she gets up tomorrow and checks she’ll get bent out of shape if I don’t.”

 Jack looked his message over before hitting send.
-Looking back at her message he debated if just putting his name was enough.
-Tagging it “Love, Jack” didn’t see right to him so he left it just “Jack.”
+Looking back at her message, he debated if just putting his name was enough.
+Tagging it “Love, Jack” didn’t seem right to him, so he left it just “Jack.”

 He also felt a little funny not mentioning his pseudo-date with Corie.
-Why he thought telling Wanda about Corie would be a bad idea he wasn’t sure, but Jack knew it wasn’t a good idea so he decided to keep mum about it.
-Deciding the note was sufficient, Jack clicked on “Send.”
+Why he thought telling Wanda about Corie would be a bad idea he wasn’t sure, but Jack knew it wasn’t a good idea, so he decided to keep mum about it.
+Deciding the note was enough, Jack clicked on “Send.”